The Problem About the Nature of Law vis-à-vis Legal Rationality Revisited: Towards an Integrative Jurisprudence

 Scholarly Commons Citation

 Flores, Imer, "The Problem About the Nature of Law vis-à-vis Legal Rationality Revisited: Towards an Integrative Jurisprudence" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1114.
+1114.